-2.2.5 Service provision: teaching in a conflict affected setting other services needed to ensure adolescents' wellbeing.
+2.2.5 Service provision: teaching in a conflict affected setting

+Systems and service providers offer basic, secondary and tertiary education facilities but quality of service provision is often still a challenge, as well as interlinkages with other services needed to ensure adolescents' wellbeing.
 For example, all adolescents mentioned having been subjected to violence (physical and verbal) in schools and threats to have their grades decreased (see case study 2).
 Our findings were corroborated with evidence collected by the PCBS.
-In 2015, for example, 71.2% of girls enrolled in Palestinian government secondary schools were exposed to violence (2015a)
+In 2015, for example, 71.2% 1 of girls enrolled in Palestinian government secondary schools were exposed to violence (2015a)